sirisian/ecmascript-types/decoratorreplacement.md

 A preprocessor is a module, so it is already fetched under `script-src`.

-**Solves:** the origin question for the preprocessor itself — genuinely, and this is worth stating, because it means a preprocessor cannot come from an unapproved origin.
+**Solves:** the origin question for the preprocessor itself â€” genuinely, and this is worth stating, because it means a preprocessor cannot come from an unapproved origin.